ViiRaLe/Greenwatch/README.md

 # MY ROLE: Lead Programmer

-Greenwatch is a simple but challenging 3D arcade game made in collaboration & for Acer Italia in Unity3D.
+Greenwatch is a simple but challenging 3D arcade game made in collaboration & commissioned from Acer Italia in Unity3D.
 The objective is simple: grow your forest and stop the city from spreading!

 It sensitize the forest fires targeting kids in elementary school while making them have fun!